Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/old-maybe-remove/openshift-teams.md

 # OpenShift Teams

 ## What is a Team?
+To simplify the organisation and create a landing zone for developer teams we have created **OpenShift Teams**.

-**Teams** are organizational units that enable centralized management of multiple related tenants.
-Teams provide shared resources and configurations that simplify administration for development teams managing multiple applications or microservices.
+**Teams** are organizational units that enable centralized management of multiple related runtime environments - **OpenShft Tenants** Teams provide shared resources and configurations that simplify administration for development teams managing multiple applications or microservices.

 When a team is created in OpenShift, a dedicated namespace is established where all common secrets, service accounts, and shared resources are managed centrally.